Listen to this blog as a podcast:

 2. How long does it take for these gowns to come in?

-Generally, it is a good idea for mothers to look for their gowns at least 3-5 months ahead of the wedding.
+Generally, it is a good idea for mothers to look for their gowns at least 6-9 months ahead of the wedding.

-3. What does a black tie dress code mean?
+3. What does a Black Tie dress code mean?

 The formality of the wedding will be chosen by the couple and when it comes to dress codes, there are many different types.

-The most formal is a black tie wedding, and you will need a long gown that goes with your personal style.
-You do not need to wear a fully beaded dress if this is not your style.
-There are gorgeous options in different fabrics and different colors.
 Depending on the time of year, you may opt for long sleeves or something with a cape or jacket.
-Many different dresses can be black tie appropriate, but it must be a floor-length long dress.
+Many different dresses can be black-tie affair appropriate, but it must be a floor-length long dress.

 Other dress codes could be a request that the color of your dress match a specific color of the wedding, such as all black, or shades of pink, etc. A casual summer or country-themed outdoor wedding would be perfect for a lightweight pastel dress color dress or a pretty floral print.
 The color palette of the wedding on a tropical island would typically be bold and bright colors like fuchsia, yellows, and sky blue.